Decay Rate of Iterated Integrals of Branched Rough Paths: Branched Rough paths: Notation and Terminology

 Given a forest $\boldsymbol{\tau}=\tau_{1}\ldots\tau_{n}$ and $\boldsymbol{\sigma^{(1)}}$,$\boldsymbol{\sigma^{(2)}}$ in $\mathcal{F}$, we will define the counting function $c\left(\boldsymbol{\tau},\boldsymbol{\sigma^{(1)}},\boldsymbol{\sigma^{(2)}}\right)$ to be the number of times $\boldsymbol{\sigma^{(1)}}\otimes\boldsymbol{\sigma^{(2)}}$ appears in the sum (\ref{eq:coproduct expansion}).
 We will follow the notation of Gubinelli \cite{RamificationofBranchedRoughPath10} and use

 to denote the summation over all $\boldsymbol{\tau^{(1)}}$ and $\boldsymbol{\tau^{(2)}}$ which appears in the sum (\ref{eq:coproduct expansion}). \begin{rem} Although the definition of branched rough paths requires the rooted trees to be labelled, the assumption and conclusion of our main result Theorem \ref{thm:main result} are uniform estimates across all labellings.
 Therefore we can forget that there is any labelling and deal with only unlabelled rooted trees or forests.
-We will let $\mathcal{T}^{n}$ and $\mathcal{F}^{n}$ denote, respectively, the set of all (unlabelled) rooted trees and forests with $n$ vertices. \end{rem}
+We will let $\mathcal{T}^{n}$ and $\mathcal{F}^{n}$ denote, respectively, the set of all (unlabelled) rooted trees and forests with $n$ vertices. \end{rem} We say $g\in\mathcal{H}^{*}$ lies in the group of characters of $\mathcal{H}^{*}$, which we will denote by $\mathcal{G}$, if for all forests $\boldsymbol{\tau}$ and $\boldsymbol{\tilde{\tau}}$,

+In other words, $\mathcal{G}$ contains all the homomorphisms $g$ with respect to the tree multiplication $\cdot$.
+This formulation can be found in, for instance Hairer-Kelly \cite{HairerKelly12}.